radiomix/jenkins-ami/README.md

  + [ubuntu-precise-12.04-amd64-server](http://thecloudmarket.com/image/ami-a7785897--ubuntu-images-hvm-instance-ubuntu-precise-12-04-amd64-server-20150227) an Ubuntu 12.04 LTS Server x86_64 AMI, instance store for region us-west-2
  + [ubuntu-trusty-14.04-amd64-server](http://thecloudmarket.com/image/ami-29ebb519--ubuntu-images-hvm-ssd-ubuntu-trusty-14-04-amd64-server-20150123) a Ubuntu 14.04 LTS Server x86_64 AMI, instance store for region us-west-2

-## Converting Instance stored into EBS stored AMI
+## Bundling the Instance stored into a new Instance stored AMI
 The [AWS docu]( http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.htm) describes how to create and copy an instance stored AMI.
 We split the task in two: First we install the AWS tools and check for AWS credentials.
 Then we prepare and bundle the AMI.
-As the scripts depend on exported environment variables, they have to be called with a period:
+As these scripts depend on exported environment variables, they have to be called with a period:
 ``` bash
 $:>. this-script.sh